 I am also interested in the Measure Concentration phenomenon and its application to machine learning and statistical pattern recognition theory and practice.
 Along similar lines I have some (still largely unexplored) interest in randomized algorithms.

 R.J.
 Durrant and Ata Kaban.
-Random Projections as Regularizers: Learning a Linear Discriminant Ensemble from Fewer Observations than Dimensions.
+Random Projections as Regularizers: Learning a Linear Discriminant from Fewer Observations than Dimensions.
 (Submitted). pdf

 R.J.
 Durrant and Ata Kaban.
 A tight bound on the performance of Fisher's linear discriminant in randomly projected data spaces.
 Pattern Recognition Letters, 33(7), pp 911 – 919, 2012. pdf